lucasefe/eslint-plugin-align-assignments/README.md

 # eslint-plugin-align-assignments

-ESLint rule to enforce sorting of variable declarations in a group of `require()` calls
+ESLint rule to enforce alignment of assignment declarations in a group.

 ## Installation